replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/httpLoadBalancer.md

 ### Included resources

-Result of the httpLoadBalancer collector will be stored in the `host-collectors/httpLoadBalancer` directory of the support bundle.
+The results of the `httpLoadBalancer` collector are stored in the `host-collectors/httpLoadBalancer` directory of the support bundle.

 #### `[collector-name].json`

-If the `collectorName` field is unset it will be named `httpLoadBalancer.json`.
+If the `collectorName` field is unset, it will be named `httpLoadBalancer.json`.

 Example of the resulting file: